Last updated: 20 March 2024

 When does my HIPAA liability end when sending email?

-Once an email has been delivered to the end recipient’s system using encryption, the covered entity or business associate has fulfilled their obligations for the HIPAA Privacy Rule.
+Once an email has been delivered to the end recipient’s system using encryption, the covered entity or business associate has fulfilled their obligations to the HIPAA Privacy Rule.

 Read more: How do I know when my HIPAA privacy obligation for email encryption ends?